Esri/geotrigger-go/README.md

 ``` go
 func (client *Client) Request(route string, params map[string]interface{}, response interface{}) error
 ```
-The method to use for making requests!
+Request performs API requests given an endpoint route and parameters.

 `response` can be a pointer to a struct modeling the expected JSON, or to an arbitrary JSON map (`map[string]interface{}`) that can then be used with the helper methods `GetValueFromJSONObject` and `GetValueFromJSONArray`.

-`route` should start with a slash.
+`route` must start with a slash.